Register Regular Web Applications

 To integrate Auth0 with a regular web app, you must first register your app with Auth0 using the Auth0 Dashboard.
 These apps may include traditional web apps that perform most of their application logic on the server (for example, Express.js, ASP.NET).

-Go to Dashboard > Applications and click Create Application.
+Go to Dashboard > Applications > Applications and click Create Application.